Human RightsRefugees & Migration

 • Fasih Yasmani

-Execution of Pahlavi Government Leaders
+Executions of Pahlavi Government Officials

 Summer 1988 Executions